-- 1. In assigning housing, the following priorities will be considered: - 1.1 Employees working within the district but who currently reside outside of the district - 1.2 Certified and senior staff, including Superintendent, Secretary-Treasurer, teachers, and principals/vice-principals. - 1.3 Professional employees appointed to difficult to recruit positions. - 1.4 CUPE and excluded employees - 1.5 Persons other than district employees will only be considered subsequent to the start of the school year and are not considered as a priority for placement in district housing. - 2.
+- 1. In assigning housing, the following priorities will be considered: - 1.1.
+Certificated and senior staff, including the Superintendent, Secretary Treasurer, teachers and principals/vice-principals. - 1.2.
+Professional employees appointed to difficult to recruit positions - 1.3.
+CUPE and excluded employees - 1.4.
+Persons other than district employees will only be considered subsequent to the start of the school year and are not considered as a priority for placement in district housing. - 2.
 Prior to any person taking occupancy of district housing, the Board and the occupant of the unit shall enter into a housing rental agreement.
-The rental agreement will stipulate, among other things, the requirements that: - 2.1 Absolutely no subletting is allowed. - 2.2 Smoking is not permitted. - 2.3 Pets of any kind are not allowed unless pre-approved by the Secretary-Treasurer. - 2.4 The premises cannot be used to secure income, such as operating a business, utilizing a portion of the premises for vacation rental etc. - 2.5 The premises are to be occupied by immediately family only. - 3.
-The method of payment for housing for employees shall be through payroll deduction. - 3.1 Rental fees are waived for the positions of hard to fill excluded positions as part of the overall compensation package.
-These tenants will be responsible for electrical and heating utility costs. - 3.2 We might add here that the district may, in its discretion, waive rental fees for other hard to fill (but not excluded) positions.
+The rental agreement will stipulate, among other things, the requirements that: - 2.1.
+Absolutely no subletting is allowed - 2.2.
+Smoking is not permitted - 2.3.
+Pets of any kind are not allowed unless pre-approved by the Secretary Treasurer - 2.4.
+The premises cannot be used to secure income, such as operating a business, utilizing a portion of the premises for vacation rental, etc. - 2.5.
+The premises are to be occupied by immediate family only - 3.
+The method of payment for housing for employees shall be through payroll deduction. - 3.1.
+Rental fees are waived for the positions of hard to fill excluded positions as part of the overall compensation package.
+These tenants will be responsible for electrical and heating utilities costs.